Fmr. Philadelphia police officer charged with murder in killing of unarmed Black man in 2017

 District Attorney Larry Krasner released the findings from a grand jury presentment on Friday.

+"According to the presentment, Eric Ruch killed Dennis Plowden while on duty by firing his gun directly at Plowden's head, as Plowden sat on the ground with his left, empty hand raised and clearly visible," Krasner said.

-According to the grand jury, on the night of the December 2017 shooting, police in an unmarked vehicle made radio calling asking to run a tag on a white Hyundai.
+According to the grand jury, on the night of the December 2017 shooting, police in an unmarked vehicle made a radio call asking to run a tag on a white Hyundai.
 The tag was valid until the following year, police dispatch replied.

 Officers in those vehicles, along with officers in two marked police cars, pursued Plowden at a high rate of speed until he hit several parked cars, spun around, and crashed into a pole.